gvwilson/thirdbit/src/fiction/in-heck/index.md

 she replied absently.
 "Here, take a look."

-It took Maddy a moment to line her eye up with the lens properly.
+Maddy squinted to line her eye up with the lens properly, then gasped.
-She gasped.
 In the distance she could see dozens of tall building connected by elevated walkways.
 Pipes and cables criss-crossed the scene, and every building seemed to have an antenna,